Rainwater Downspout Redirect

-The concept behind this rebate is to “Slow it, spread it, sink it!” as presented in A Homeowner’s Guide to Greening Stormwater Runoff (Resource Conservation District of Santa Cruz County, June 2009).
+The concept behind this rebate is to "Slow it, spread it, sink it!" as presented in A Homeowner's Guide to Greening Stormwater Runoff (Resource Conservation District of Santa Cruz County, June 2009).
 The Guide contains pictures of common runoff and drainage problems and suggests ways to correct these problems, including constructing rain gardens, swales, and rainwater collection systems.
-Click here for our rainwater collection system rebates.
+Visit the Rain Catchment page for our rainwater collection system rebates.

 - As with any landscaping project, call the Underground Services Alert before digging.

 - Some projects, like drywells, may require registration with the Environmental Protection Agency (EPA).
-Learn more here.
+Learn more at the EPA website.

 Rainwater Downspout Redirect Rebate Eligibility

-Complete rebate eligibility requirements are listed on the rainwater downspout rebate application.
+Complete rebate eligibility requirements are listed on the Rainwater Downspout Rebate Application (PDF).
 However, we still want you to be aware of the following: